QUICK ANSWER

 Does the Florida real estate exam pass rate change by month?

-The pass rate fluctuates slightly from month to month but stays within a consistent range.
-First-time rates typically fall between 50 and 56%.
+The pass rate changes month to month but stays within a recognizable band.
+Recent first-time sales associate rates have landed in the high 40s to low 50s.
 There is no evidence that certain months have easier or harder exams.
 Pearson VUE draws from a large question bank, and each exam is generated to match the same DBPR content specifications.

 What percentage of Florida real estate exam questions are math?